coulibalytech/Terraform-jenkins/README.md

-# Mini-projet: Déployez un serveur jenkins
+# Deploy jenkins server in aws cloud with terraform